nejos97/resources-for-learning-about-bitcoin-and-blockchain/README.md

 - [Introduction to Bitcoin: what is bitcoin and why does it matter?](https://youtu.be/l1si5ZWLgy0): Andreas is one of the most trusted and entertaining educators in the bitcoin industry.
 - [Blockchain for Beginners](https://www.youtube.com/watch?v=i9nUMvpT2rM): his is the second part of a talk which took place on February 22nd 2017 at the Bloktex Event, hosted at Technology Park in Kuala Lumpur, Malaysia
 - [Explain Bitcoin to My Mother](https://www.youtube.com/watch?v=1wDwb36GNxw): A non-technical explanation of bitcoin anyone can understand
+- [The Bitcoin Gospel | VPRO documentary (2015)](https://www.youtube.com/watch?v=8zKuoqZLyKg): ‘Bitcoin Jesus’ Roger Ver invested massively in bitcoins when they were still worth less than a dollar, and in 2013 he saw the bitcoin exchange rate reaching as much as 1000 dollars.

-Videos Plaulist & Channel
+Videos Playlist & Channel
 ===============

-- [ Alchemy](https://www.youtube.com/@alchemyplatform): Alchemy is the leading web3 development platform, powering major dApps like Aave and OpenSea.
+- [Alchemy](https://www.youtube.com/@alchemyplatform): Alchemy is the leading web3 development platform, powering major dApps like Aave and OpenSea.

 Article
 ===============